glitchdotcom/shared-components/CONTRIBUTING.md

 # 1. Update the NPM version
 npm version patch

+# 2. Refresh the container with `refresh`

-# 2. Update changelog.md with your changes
+# 3. Update changelog.md with your changes

-# 3. Push your changes to Github
+# 4. Push your changes to Github
 ```

 Finally, publish these changes to NPM